jay-kumar-jk/jay-kumar-jk.github.io/README.md

 ## Portfolio

 Senior Software Engineer with 6+ years of experience in overseeing all aspects of the Software Development Life Cycle.
-Proficient in Software Development using .NET Core, Angular and Database Management.
+Proficient in Software Development using .NET Core, Python, Angular and Database Management.
 AWS Certified Developer Associate involved in developing Microservices Serverless applications using AWS Cloud Services.

 ---